jakerz0/SwanHackSpace/README.md

     python3 game.py OR python game.py

-    w/s to move up and down, SPACE to shoot, j to shoot rockets (if bought) and k to shoot lasers (if bought) b to put up a shield in front of your ship
+    w/s to move up and down, SPACE to shoot, j to shoot rockets (if bought) and k to shoot lasers (if bought)